Kein/ABPML/README.md

 **4.27**
 https://drive.google.com/file/d/160NMZyTtZ8Frc4YwqWZcoRND0IEA2c4u/view?usp=drivesdk

-## Where is the "sources"
+## Where is the "source code"
-The raw uassets will be added to `BinaryData` when the spaghetto inside is no longer vomit-inducing.
+The raw UAssets for manager will be added to `BinaryData` when the spaghetto inside is no longer vomit-inducing.

 ## Compatibility